Benefits letters

 Depending on the type of income or benefits you are getting, some of the money can be ignored when your benefit is worked out.
 For example, the following are disregarded in the benefit calculation if you are working:

-If you work 30 or more hours per week, £17.10 of your earnings or working tax credit is also disregarded.
+If you work 30 or more hours per week, £17.10 of your earnings is disregarded.

 Child maintenance and child benefit are fully disregarded.